Georgia Beaton

 Georgia Beaton (born 22 June 1990) is an Australian netball player who has played for Adelaide Thunderbirds in the ANZ Championship, for Southern Force in the Australian Netball League, for Team Northumbria in the Netball Superleague and for Contax in the Netball South Australia Premier League.
 She was a member of the Thunderbirds team that won the 2010 ANZ Championship and of the Southern Force team that won the 2012 ANL title.

 Early life and education

 Beaton attended St Peter's Girls' School, graduating in 2007.
 In 2017 St Peter's began organizing an annual challenge match between alumni and senior students.
 The winners of the match will be awarded the Georgia Beaton Cup.
-Between 2008 and 2013 Beaton attended the University of Adelaide were she gained a Bachelor of Commerce in Accounting and a Bachelor of Laws.
+Between 2008 and 2013 Beaton attended the University of Adelaide where she gained a Bachelor of Commerce in Accounting and a Bachelor of Laws.
 Between 2014 and 2015 she gained a Graduate Diploma in Legal Practice from the Australian National University.
 She was also a scholarship holder at the South Australian Sports Institute.